-With huge enterprises like Facebook and Google investing in the immersive technology, VR is about to change significantly the retail and ecommerce industry.
-As of now, we already have a possibility to experience goods to which we don’t have access.
+With huge enterprises like Facebook and Google investing in immersive technology, VR is about to change significantly the retail and ecommerce industry.
+As of now, we already have the possibility to experience goods to which we don’t have access.

-For example, Audi uses a VR app for Oculus Rift to enable their clients to customize the configuration of the Audi car and see how this car looks inside from the first-person point of view.
+For example, Audi uses a VR app for Oculus Rift to enable their clients to customize the configuration of the Audi car and see how this car looks inside from the first-person point of view in virtual reality.

-Toyota uses the immersive technology and presents their prototypes without actually bringing cars to a show.
-Even though a certain car may not even exist, media still can evaluate it in a realistic way.
+Toyota uses immersive technology and presents their prototypes without actually bringing cars to a show.
+Even though a certain car may not even exist, media still can evaluate it in a realistic way thanks to virtual reality.

 In fact, for ecommerce virtual reality opens many new horizons.

 Corporate VR training has already significantly changed the way large companies train their employees.
-This technology lets employers train their specialists in difficult situations or even dangerous locations without the risk of compromising their lives, health, or property.
+Virtual reality technology lets employers train their specialists in difficult situations or even dangerous locations without the risk of compromising their lives, health, or property.

 The immersive technology enables specialists to safely interact with a virtual environment while teaching them in a brand-new effective way.
 It allows team members to learn by doing.